TrueList

 3. Between 40% and 50% of the people who register end up attending the webinar.

-Although data shows that webinar organizers receive almost 260 registrations on average, webinar attendance statistics indicate that only half of the registrants end up attending.
+Although data shows that webinar organizers receive almost 300 to 500 registrants on average, webinar attendance statistics indicate that only half of the registrants end up attending.
 There could be many reasons why people register and then fail to show.
-The numbers, however, suggest that attendance rates pose a more severe problem for business-to-consumer (B2C) companies and webinars than business-to-business (B2B) ones.
+The numbers, however, suggest that B2C organizers typically receive about 260 registrants which poses a more severe problem for B2C companies and webinars than B2B ones.

 4. Webinar stats show 35.6% of webinars are online courses and training sessions.